Disabled people make up 18 per cent of the Australian population – and probably even more if a disability is not diagnosed or disclosed.

 Here are some things to consider.
 Is your workplace physically accessible?
 For example, does it have a wheelchair-accessible entrance, a lift, clear pathways, kitchen benches at different heights, accessible alarm systems, accessible toilets, a quiet room in which to retreat?

-Is your website and social media accessible with captioned videos, image and video descriptions, content warnings, good color contrasts, easy-to-read text and information in multiple formats (like Word, PDF, plain English, audio and video)?
+Is your website and social media accessible with captioned videos, image and video descriptions, content warnings, good colour contrasts, easy-to-read text and information in multiple formats (like Word, PDF, plain English, audio and video)?

 Are you making your events accessible?
 Are you holding them in wheelchair-accessible venues, providing Auslan (or the regional equivalent) interpreting, pricing them affordably, catering to dietary needs, providing access information about the event on your website, holding events that aren’t too early or late in the day, providing a quiet room for participants in which to retreat, recording and/or live streaming the event?

-Are you working to ensure more disabled people are in adequately paid employment with accessible application and interview processes – job ads and options to apply via Word document, voice recording, Auslan (or the regional equivalent) videos, accessible workplaces, providing flexible employment options (part-time, casual, flexible hours, job share, work from home), and creating a safe space for disabled people to be ourselves and progress within the organization?
+Are you working to ensure more disabled people are in adequately paid employment with accessible application and interview processes – job ads and options to apply via Word document, voice recording, Auslan (or the regional equivalent) videos, accessible workplaces, providing flexible employment options (part-time, casual, flexible hours, job share, work from home), and creating a safe space for disabled people to be ourselves and progress within the organisation?

 Listen and learn